 Communications: Corporate and Community Relations Major

-Strong communication is one of the top skills organizations are looking for in potential employees.
-We communicate with others every day — verbally and in writing — and it is essential to be clear and concise.
+Organizations are looking for potential employees with good communication skills.
+We communicate with others on a daily basis — verbally and in writing — and it is essential to have effective communication skills.

-Our Communications program focuses on developing these critical skills to help students become confident in the workplace and their daily lives.
-Students can expect to apply what they learn in the classroom to their work with nonprofit organizations as they assess surveys and questionnaires, analyze what is working for the organization and determine areas for improvement.
-We focus on giving our students real-life, professional experience so they will be able to properly communicate results before entering the workplace.
+At Stritch we focus on different types of communication while developing critical skills to help our students become confident in the workplace.
+Students can expect to learn applicable skills in the classroom to apply in their work with nonprofit organizations.
+Students will assess surveys and questionnaires, and analyze what is working for the organization to determine areas for improvement.
+We provide our students with real-life, professional experience to properly communicate results before entering the workplace.

 Corporate and Community Relations

 This major prepares students for a career in business or with a nonprofit organization.
 Students learn public relations and corporate communications strategies, tactics and skills.

 The Corporate Communications concentration equips students with the tools they need for success, including strategies and tactics for communicating with different audiences in writing and face-to-face, public speaking and working in teams.

 The Business to Business and Community Relations concentration is perfect for those looking to have a career in business or with a non-profit organization.
 Students learn strategies, tactics and skills for reaching multiple publics (customers, donors, community members, etc.), as well as how to effectively deal with a public relations crisis and ways to motivate stakeholders to achieve the organization’s goals.

 Our program is dynamic.
 We are always changing and improving by looking at the world around us, making our courses adaptable to the organizations outside of them.